SystemsApproach/private5g/radio.rst

 TTI.

 Another input to the scheduling decision is the *QoS Class Identifier (QCI)*, which indicates the quality-of-service each class of traffic is to receive.
 In 4G, the QCI value assigned to each class (there are nine such classes, in total) indicates whether the traffic has a *Guaranteed Bit Rate (GBR)* or not *(non-GBR)*, plus the class’s relative priority within those two categories.
+(Note that the 5QI parameter introduced in Chapter 2 serves the same purpose as the QCI parameter in 4G.)

 Finally, keep in mind that :numref:`Figure %s <fig-sched-grid>` focuses on scheduling transmissions from a single antenna, but the MIMO technology